-Talking about your past relationship can be difficult, especially if you and your partner are still in a relationship.
+Talking about your past relationship can be difficult, especially if you and your partner are still new in a relationship.

 This article covers why people want to talk about their prior relationships and some important ways to discuss them with your partner to help them understand.